 - Maintain the confidentiality of information regarding disability issues.

-- Refer to Student Support Services those students who request accommodations but have not set up an Accommodations Letter nor met with staff in Student Support Services.
+- Refer students who request accommodations, but have not set up an Accommodations file, to Student Support Services.

 Please click here to go to the full page of Rights and Responsibilities, which also lists rights and responsibilities for students and the office of Student Support Services.